disrpt/sharedtask2025/data/zho.dep.scidtb/README.md

 The underlying data is available at https://github.com/PKU-TANGENT/UnifiedDep but only corresponds to the SciDTB/ directory in the available data.

-## DISRPT 2023 Shared Task Information
+## DISRPT 2025 Shared Task Information

 ### Notes on Relation Classification

-The underlying data used in the DISRPT 2023 Shared Task comes from the GitHub repository of the paper titled [Unifying Discourse Resources with Dependency Framework](https://aclanthology.org/2021.ccl-1.94/).
+The underlying data used in the DISRPT 2023 and 2025 Shared Tasks comes from the GitHub repository of the paper titled [Unifying Discourse Resources with Dependency Framework](https://aclanthology.org/2021.ccl-1.94/).
 Therefore, the data is in the unified format proposed in this paper.